 The name “anise” is derived via Old French from the Latin word, anisum, or Greek, anison, referring to dill.
 Anisee is a flowering plant in the family Apiaceae native to the eastern Mediterranean region and Southwest Asia.
 Its flavor has similarities with some other spices, such as star anise, fennel, and liquorice.

-Herbaceous annual plant growing to 3 ft (0.9 m) or more tall.
+- Herbaceous annual plant growing to 3 ft (0.9 m) or taller.

-White or yellow flowers, approximately 1⁄8 inch (3 mm) in diameter, produced in dense umbels.
+- White or yellow flowers, approximately 1⁄8 inch (3 mm) in diameter, are produced in dense umbels.